We’ll get to the sex therapist shortly. Our first port of call is sex callers at Lifeline.

 However, sex callers may call free helplines, such as Lifeline, instead of 0900 commercial sex lines for several reasons.

-Forgive the truism, but it’s probably not about sex, it’s probably about power.
+Please forgive the truism, but at least one reason is probably not about sex.
+It’s probably about power.

 A sex caller is more likely to be someone who feels out of control, desperately trying to claw back some control over something or somebody.
 They are unlikely to get that same sense of power by calling a dedicated 0900 sex line.